 - Engineering (such as environmental, civil, mechanical, industrial, marine and computer engineering, as well as renewable energy, energy efficiency and management, green buildings, transportation technology and electricity technology).

 Students may also take other courses in areas like sustainable agriculture, business management, public policy and more, though their plates tend to be full with science, mathematics and engineering/technology courses.
 Many undergraduate programs require a final capstone experience, internship, apprenticeship or other culminating experience that allows students to apply what they’ve learned in the classroom to real-world issues.
-Good examples of undergraduate sustainable technology degree programs include those offered by Walters State Community College, Northwest Technical College, Rice University and Drexel University.
+Good examples of undergraduate sustainable technology degree programs include those offered by Walters State Community College, Rice University and Drexel University.

 Graduate programs in sustainable technology typically focus on a particular technological area like engineering.
 Students in graduate degree programs in sustainable technology can expect to take courses in:

 - Advanced sciences (such as biology, biogeochemistry, physics, chemistry, geology, marine science, computer science, environmental management and environmental technology).

 - Advanced engineering (such as bioengineering, chemical engineering, marine engineering, industrial engineering, environmental engineering and computer engineering).

 In addition, these programs often require comprehensive exams, as well as a master’s thesis or doctoral dissertation that pertains to original research in sustainability and technology.
 Good examples of graduate sustainable technology programs include those at offered by Cornell University and Arizona State University.